Soviet Top League: Introduction and popularization

 The league was established on the initiative of head of Spartak sport society, Nikolai Starostin.
 Starostin proposed to create eight professional club teams in six Soviet cities and hold two championship tournaments per calendar year.
-With minor corrections, the Soviet Council on Physical Culture accepted the Starostin's proposal creating a league of "demonstration teams of master" which were sponsored by sport societies and factories.
+With minor corrections, the Soviet Council on Physical Culture accepted Starostin's proposal, creating a league of "demonstration teams of masters" which were sponsored by sport societies and factories.
 Nikolai Starostin de facto became a godfather of the Soviet championships.
-Numerous mass events took place to promote the newly established competition, among which there was an introduction of football exhibition game as part of the Moscow Physical Culture Day parade, invitation of football team from Basque region which was on the side supported by Soviet Union in the Spanish Civil War and others.
+Numerous mass events took place to promote the newly established competition, among which there was an introduction of football exhibition game as part of the Moscow Physical Culture Day parade, and the invitation to the Basque Country national football team which was on the side supported by Soviet Union in the Spanish Civil War and others.

-In 1936 the first secretary of Komsomol Kosarev came up with an idea of playing an actual football game at the Red Square as part of the Physical Culture Day parade.
+In 1936, the first secretary of Komsomol, Kosarev, came up with the idea of playing an actual football game at the Red Square as part of the Physical Culture Day parade.
 Stalin never attended any sports events, but the Physical Culture Day was an exclusion to the rule.
 The 1936 Physical Culture Day parade was directed by Russian theatre director Valentin Pluchek.
 For the football game, a giant green felt carpet was sewn by Spartak athletes and laid down on the Red Square's cobblestones.
 A night before the parade, the rug was stitched together in sections, rolled up and then stored in a vestibule of the GUM department store located at the square.
 Following the 1936 Red Square game, it became a tradition before the World War II and part of the Physical Culture Day parade event.

 In the late 1930s Spartak was giving out thousands of tickets per game to members of the Central Committee of the All-Union Communist Party (Bolsheviks).
 Among serious football fans was Lavrentiy Beria who proposed to have one team from each of union republics in the league.
-In July 1937 a conflict erupted following a successful tour to the Soviet Union of a football team from Basque region during which the main governing body of sports in the country, the All-Union Council of Physical Culture, was accused by the party and Komsomol for failing the sports policy.
+In July 1937 a conflict erupted following a successful tour to the Soviet Union of the Basque national team during which the main governing body of sports in the country, the All-Union Council of Physical Culture, was accused by the party and Komsomol for failing the sports policy.
 Spartak's leadership and Starostin in particular were accused of corruption and implementing "bourgeoisie methods" in Soviet sport.

 The most prominent clubs of the league were FC Dynamo Kyiv, FC Spartak Moscow, and FC Dynamo Moscow.
 The most popular clubs besides the above-mentioned were PFC CSKA Moscow, FC Ararat Yerevan, and FC Dinamo Tbilisi.
-Dinamo Tbilisi became famous for finishing third but never winning the title, the first title they won in 1964.
+Dinamo Tbilisi became famous for finishing third but never winning the title.

+They won their first title in 1964.